horizonjohn/horizonjohn.github.io/_pages/about.md

 <!-- [**Github**](None) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>-->

-- *Motivation*: In the field of fashion design, the development of the entire design process is time-consuming and labor-intensive.
+- <b>*Motivation*</b>: In the field of fashion design, the development of the entire design process is time-consuming and labor-intensive.
 Certain steps can significantly impact overall design efficiency due to unavoidable, non-value-adding operations.
-- *Solution*: We introduce HAIGEN, an AI-aided fashion design system that facilitates Human-AI collaboration throughout the entire design process.
+- <b>*Solution*</b>: We introduce HAIGEN, an AI-aided fashion design system that facilitates Human-AI collaboration throughout the entire design process.
 By integrating a large model deployed in the cloud with a series of small models deployed locally, designers can experience rapid development while harnessing the robust generation capabilities of the cloud-based model, stimulating design inspiration and enhancing design efficiency.
 </div>
 </div>